North Paulding High School

 North Paulding High School is a public high school in Dallas, Georgia, United States.
-The school mascot is Wolfie the Wolf.
+Founded in 2007, the school has approximately 3 000 pupils enrolled.

+Governance

+North Paulding is managed by the Paulding County School District.

 History

 The school was built due to overcrowding in Paulding County.
 Paulding was listed as the eighth fastest growing county in the nation from 2000 to 2009, with a population growth from 81,613 residents in 2000 to 136,655 in 2009.
 North Paulding was projected to open in 2008, but due to over-crowding in the nearby East Paulding High School, it opened a year early.
 In the school's first year, North Paulding only taught freshmen and had to use Sammy McClure Middle School as its teaching facility until the actual high school building opened in 2008.
 The school graduated its first senior class in 2011.
 Two other schools share a campus with North Paulding: Sammy McClure Middle School and Burnt Hickory Elementary School.

-Administration

-In 2018, Gabe Carmona, previously principal of Marietta High School, became the principal of North Paulding High School.